Sabrent Rocket Q 1TB Review: Great Low-Cost NVMe SSD

 High-end SSDs using TLC NAND have been thriving for years, and now the denser QLC (quad-level cell) NAND variety is starting to appear in the entry-level segment.
 Much like TLC a few years ago, denser and more cost-effective QLC is expected to replace its predecessor little by little in the years to come.
 Today we will have a closer look at some of the latest developments in QLC, in the form of Sabrent’s Rocket Q.

-Introduction: Sabrent Rocket Q 1TBRocket and the PCIe 4.0-enabled Rocket Gen4.
+As its name implies, the Sabrent Rocket Q uses QLC memory chips, meaning that it’s positioned as a more affordable alternative to Sabrent’s other Rocket SSDs – the (non-Q) Rocket and the PCIe 4.0-enabled Rocket Gen4.
 That said, the drive is delivered in premium-looking packaging, including an aluminum box that will keep the tiny SSD secure until it’s time to install it.

 The available capacities include the 1TB model that we are looking at here, as well as a 2TB version and one in the uncommon 4TB capacity.